Ridley (Metroid)

-Ridley (リドリー, Ridorī), also known in-universe by the alias Cunning God of Death, is a character and the main antagonist of the Metroid series.
+Ridley (リドリー, Ridorī), also known in-universe by the alias Cunning God of Death, is a character and a major antagonist in the Metroid series.
 An evil and aggressive draconic extraterrestrial, he became Samus Aran's archnemesis after murdering the latter's parents as he led a Space Pirate raid on her home planet.
-Though having been destroyed numerous times by Samus, he is repeatedly resurrected through various means.
+Though destroyed numerous times by Samus, he is repeatedly resurrected through various means.

 Originally appearing as a subordinate of Mother Brain (another primary antagonist), he returns in Metroid Prime and Metroid Prime 3: Corruption in his cybernetic Meta Ridley form, commanding the Space Pirates himself.
 Ridley is killed during the events of Super Metroid, though a clone of him introduced in Metroid: Other M persists after his death.
 Ridley has been met with a largely positive response since his debut, and has garnered a large fan-base regarding his presence in the Super Smash Bros. crossover fighting game franchise.